NovaPlayBuild/hyperplay-docs/developer-docs/api-1/sui-blockchain/README.md

 * Receiving on chain notifications
 * Connecting to non-EVM blockchains

-Any Snaps installed on MetaMask browser can be used in HyperPlay.
+Any Snaps installed on MetaMask browser can be used in NovaPlay.

 {% embed url="https://www.youtube.com/watch?v=27fyjQJrR8s" %}